amirongit/notecode/algebra.md

 - a value which varies directly with a term which has a constant & a variable
 - an equation in slope - intercept form where 'b' is 0
 #### Constant of variation
-- the constant of the term producing the value in a direct variation
+- constant of the term producing the value in a direct variation
 #### Direct variation
-- the constant is multiplied by the variable
+- constant is multiplied by the variable
 - if the constant is positive, the value & the constant increase & decrease directly; vice versa
 #### Inverse variation
-- the constant is divided by the variable
+- constant is divided by the variable
 - if the constant is positive, the value & the constant increase & decrease inversely; vice versa

 ### Introduction to roots
 #### The inverse property of exponents & roots
-- The exponent of the radicand is divided by the index of the radical
+- exponent of the radicand is divided by the index of the radical
 #### Perfect root
 - any number whos root is rational

 ### The distance formula
 #### formula of pythagoras in a coordinate plane
 - distance between two points is calculated by a third point forming a right triangle
-- the overall form of the formula is: `radical((x2 - x1)^2 + (y2 - y1)^2)`
+- overall form of the formula is: `radical((x2 - x1)^2 + (y2 - y1)^2)`

 ### Multiplying, dividing & symplifying radicals
 #### Simplified root
 - doesn't have a perfect root as a factor of its radicant
-- the radicant doesn't contain fractions
+- radicant doesn't contain fractions
 - there isn't a radical as denominator
 #### The product property of radicals
 - states that radical of a non-negative real number is equal to the product of radicals of its quotients (with the same index)